cnord/doc-security-center/english/03-getting-started.md

 If before Security Center installation the software from the list above was used, then for a comfortable transition to Security Center, it is possible to import the descriptions of sites from the database of these programs.

-If it is intended to import data from the “Andromeda” software version 2.0 - 2.76 or “Andromeda Liberty”, then when installing Security Center, it is necessary to specify the need to install BDE, the subsystem used to access the data of these programs.
+If it is intended to import data from the "Andromeda" software version 2.0 - 2.76 or "Andromeda Liberty", then when installing Security Center, it is necessary to specify the need to install BDE, the subsystem used to access the data of these programs.

 Data import is performed with the help of the "Database wizard" module.
-In the case of import from “Andromeda” software versions 2.0 - 2.76 or “Andromeda Liberty”, all files from the database folder will be required to run it.
+In the case of import from "Andromeda" software versions 2.0 - 2.76 or "Andromeda Liberty", all files from the database folder will be required to run it.
 If there is a backup copy of the database in ZIP format, it is necessary to extract the files from the archive to any folder on the computer hard drive.